-Your locomotive is equipped with two neoprene rubber traction tires on each powered truck block.
-While these tires are extremely durable, you may need to replace them at some point.
-Please use the following instructions to replace the traction tires.
+Your locomotive is equipped with two neoprene rubber traction tires on the rear set of flanged drivers.
+While these tires are extremely durable, they may occasionally need to be replaced.

+• Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
+These bolts can be loosened with a 5mm nutdriver.

+• Clean the groove using a cotton swab and denatured alcohol

-- 1. Turn your engine upside down. - 2.
-Remove the two Phillips screws that attach each truck side to the truck block. - 3.
-Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
-Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 5.
-If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
-Otherwise your engine will wobble while operating. - 6.
-Make sure the tire is fully seated inside the groove.
-Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 7.
-Reassemble in reverse order.
+• Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.

-One set of replacement tires is packaged with the model.
-Additional tires are available directly from the M.T.H.
-Parts Department.
-Order online: www.mthtrains.com, e-mail: parts@mth-railking.com, Fax: 410-423-0009, Phone: 410-381-2580, Mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532

-Figure: Truckside Screws
+• Clean the groove using a cotton swab and denatured alcohol.

+• Slip the new tire onto the wheel.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel.

+• If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
+Otherwise your engine will wobble while operating.

+• Make sure the tire is fully seated inside the groove.
+Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly.